 “Free the child’s potential, and you will transform him into the world.”- Maria Montessori

 Often in Montessori, we hear the phrase “treat them as capable.”
 This was one of the first principles I had associated with Montessori, but I initially took it at face value.
-I largely assumed I was already doing so because that is what my intentions have always been.
-From an outside standpoint, it is admittedly a vague statement.
 What does this actually mean?
 How are we not treating our children as capable to begin with?

-In light of Maria Montessori’s birthday this month, I want to share a few of the most transformative points in our journey that have triggered the biggest “ah hah” moments – moments where it finally clicked and I began to see more of my children than ever before.
+In light of Maria Montessori’s birthday this month, I want to share a few of the most transformative points in our journey that have triggered the biggest “ah hah” moments – moments where it finally clicked and I began to see more of my children’s capabilities than ever before.

 Born to move